 What if I tell you, there's a way to whip up a scrummy dessert right in your kitchen and you'll never even have to turn on your oven ever again to do so...

-While you wrap your heads around over what I said, let me quickly give you what you've been itching for day after day; a straight outta heaven desserts which are easy to make whilst avoiding all that bake-&-burn accidents you are prone to.
+While you wrap your heads around over what I said, let me quickly give you what you've been itching for day after day; straight outta heaven desserts that are easy to make whilst avoiding all that bake-&-burn accidents you are prone to.

 1. Peanut Butter Cookies

-Why abuse your PB jars for sandwiches and other run-of-the-mill dishes when you can easily get homemade cookies out of it?
+Why abuse your PB jars for sandwiches and other run-of-the-mill dishes when you can easily get homemade cookies out of them?
 A buttery treat sent right from heaven is never enough for a greedy soul like ours.
-And don't worry I'll keep my promise and make it bake-free, as you like it.
+And don't worry I'll keep my promise and make it bake-free, just the way you like it.

 Image Courtesy: Live Well, Bake Often

-4. While stirring also add the oats as mentioned in the ingredients above.
+- While stirring, also add the oats as mentioned in the ingredients above.
 Keep stirring until evenly distributed.

 Side tip: Add nuts for a crunch fest.